 Rather than cherry-pick the best of an average bunch, we believe the government should focus on removing conflicts of interest and rent-seeking behaviour altogether.

 This can be achieved in one of two ways:

 - The creation of an independent and publicly answerable alternative fund (low cost and passively managed) which would be the default for all Australians.
 Our Fat Cat Funds research shows that such a fund will beat almost all super funds over the long run, including the proposed ‘top 10’.
 This structure has been successful in other parts of the world.
 A fabulous example is the Nevada Public Employees’ Retirement System.
 It passively manages US$41 billion with just one employee.
-His strategy is to keep costs low and not try beating market which makes it a consistent top performing pension fund.
+His strategy is to keep costs low and not try beating the market which makes it a consistent top performing pension fund.

-- Implement a public tender process for the right to manage default super via a fee based auction.
+- Alternatively, we could implement a public tender process for the right to manage default super via a fee based auction.
 This would enable the current funds to participate but they’d need to be more efficient to compete and recognise that lower costs benefit their members.
 According to The Grattan Institute, competitive bidding could bring the cost of managing super down by over 50%, a saving of around $10 billion per year.